Consumer culture of China: Negative impacts on the environment

-In order to raise livestock like cattle requires fields to be created in order to raise them.
-This results in millions of trees being plowed down every year in order, and this contributes to the rising carbon pollution in China.
-As trees get plowed down, there are less plants available to transfer carbon emission left in the air from pollution into oxygen through photosynthesis.

 Also the rise of production has led to high releases of carbon emissions in the air as many factories spread across China burn fossil fuels like coal in order to produce goods to satisfy the growing demand of products by consumers in China and around the world.
 The buildup of carbon emission in the air contributes to the Green House effect in the Earth's lower atmosphere layer and ozone layer as carbon is a heat trapping gas.
 By the year 2018, China was known to be the largest producer of heat trapping emission in the world, with carbon emissions from the country exceeding emissions from the United States and Europe combined.
 China also burned the most coal in industrial production, as well as everyday uses like cooking or heating than the rest of the world's use combined, as well as recorded to have used about 2.8 billion tons of coal being used in 2008.
 The burning of coal takes up around 68.7% of the country's total energy consumption.
-The rise of pollution has also led to heavy smog to pollute cities constantly, and make the air quality in China almost insufferable to deal with.
+The rise of pollution has also led to heavy smog to pollute cities constantly and make the air quality in China almost insufferable to deal with.
 Around 64 people in China die each day due to poor air quality and thousands of people in the population die from premature deaths each year due to heavy toxic gases polluting the air in urban areas.
 The burning of coal in heavy production and other human activity in China also resulted in a mass amount of sulfur dioxide gas, methane, nitrous oxide, and fluorinated gases released into the air.
 The increasing amount of sulfur dioxide gas in the air has resulted in multiple cases of acid rain to occur in China.

-This is due to China having the largest population of people in the world, with around 1.4 billion people living in China as of 2020.
-The large population consumes and uses up a vast amount of resources at an extremely rapid pace.
-If the entire Chinese population continues to follow a new pattern of behavior created by consumer culture, then China will use up more than twice the amount of resources than the United States.